fmi-basel/LSTree/README.md

         └── FILENAME-Tnnnn.tif
  ```

 Generated outputs will appear as new sub-folders (E.g. Channel0-Deconv, Channel1-Deconv, nuclei_segmentation, cell_segmentation, etc.).
+Changes in the details concerning file names can still be cahnged in the [configuration file](config.cfg).

+## Expected initial files

-Each movie folder should include a MaMuT (`mamut.xml`) linage tree (see Lineage tree section below) and an `experiment.json` file containing information about acquisition settings:
+Ideally, to be able to extract all features, each movie folder should include a MaMuT (`mamut.xml`) lineage tree (see Lineage tree section below) along with an `experiment.json` file containing information about acquisition settings which are used e.g. for rescaling, deconvolution and for showing the data with the right temporal spacing, among others:

 ```
 {